 Water utilities are increasing the rate of pipe replacement and repair.
-In 2015, utilities were replacing, on average, 0.5% of their pipes per year,18 meaning it would take an estimated 200 years to replace the entire system.
-By 2019, utilities were replacing between 1% and 4.8% of their pipelines per year on average,19 a replace-
+In 2015, utilities were replacing, on average, 0.5% of their pipes per year, meaning it would take an estimated 200 years to replace the entire system.
+By 2019, utilities were replacing between 1% and 4.8% of their pipelines per year on average, a replacement rate that matches the lifecycle of the pipes.
+It is estimated that more than 12,000 miles of water pipes were planned to be replaced by drinking water utilities across the country in 2020.

-Funding for drinking water infrastructure has not kept pace with the growing need to address aging infrastructure systems, and current funding sources do not meet the total needs.
-In general, however, state and local governments have invested more than their federal counterparts.
-Despite the growing need for drinking water Drinking water systems currently lose at least 6 billion gallons of water, or 9,091 Olympic-size swimming pools, every day.
-This equates to 2.1 trillion gallons of non-revenue water loss per year.21 The U.S. lost an estimated \$7.6 billion of treated water in 2019 due to leaks.
+Drinking water systems currently lose at least 6 billion gallons of water, or 9,091 Olympic-size swimming pools, every day.
+This equates to 2.1 trillion gallons of non-revenue water loss per year.
+The U.S. lost an estimated \$7.6 billion of treated water in 2019 due to leaks.